• Skip to primary navigation

 Happy February!

-How to Have a Valentine’s Day Storybook Teatime
+How to Have a Valentine’s Day Teatime in your Homeschool

 I love to have a storybook teatime for special occasions like Valentine’s Day.
 I borrowed this idea from poetry teatime and it forms the basis of many of our liturgical celebrations and holiday observances throughout the year.